saphanaacademy/PA/README.md

 return {
   'method': 'GET',
   'url': url,
-  'responseType':'json', // parse the body of the result as a JSON object 'resolveBodyOnly':true // get only the body of the response };
+  'responseType': 'json', // parse the body of the result as a JSON object 'resolveBodyOnly': true // get only the body of the response };
 ```